Priors from Envisioned Posterior Judgments: A Novel Elicitation Approach With Application to Bayesian Clinical Trials: Discussion

 \section{Discussion}

 We have described and pilot-tested a new prior elicitation approach that addresses two hurdles to obtaining credible prior distributions.
 First, we showed how our process for inferring the prior distribution from eliciting judgments about an expert's envisioned posterior quantities given hypothetical outcome data also provides an assessment of prior-posterior coherence, which can then be used by the experts to improve the coherency of their judgments.
-(We emphasize, however, that while prior-posterior coherence is necessary for a prior distribution to be credible, it should not be viewed as a sufficient condition.)
 Second, through asking experts for judgments about expected values (i.e., point estimates), rather than probabilistic statements about uncertainty, we reduced their cognitive burden and avoided potential errors that might arise from misunderstanding of probability concepts.
 The case study results provide a \textit{proof-in-principle} demonstration of the feasibility of the proposed approach.

 Although our results are promising, considerable additional development will be needed to make this approach broadly and easily accessible.
 First, the technical framework needs to be extended.
-In our case study, we considered only the elicitation of a single mean parameter from a Normal data model and assumed that the expert's prior uncertainty could be captured using a conjugate Normal distribution.
+In our case study, we considered only the elicitation of a single mean parameter from a normal data model and assumed that the expert's prior uncertainty could be captured using a conjugate normal distribution.
 This provided an approximate analytical expression for the posterior distribution and simplified the computations.
-However, for more complex problems involving multiple parameters or other types of outcomes (e.g., survival outcomes), conjugate priors will be unavailable and will require the use of more complex computational algorithms (based on Markov Chain Monte Carlo techniques, for example) to obtain posterior quantities \cite{hansen_practical_2018}.
-In addition, further exploration is needed into whether RMSD is the most appropriate metric for representing the degree of coherency.
+However, for more complex problems involving multiple parameters or other types of outcomes (e.g., survival outcomes), conjugate priors will be unavailable and will require the use of more complex computational algorithms (e.g., Markov Chain Monte Carlo techniques, for example) to obtain posterior quantities \cite{hansen_practical_2018}.
+In addition, further exploration is needed into whether RMSD is the most appropriate metric for representing the degree of coherency and what constitutes adequate coherency.